Lsfr271/FPM/README.md

 ## MANDATORY NOTES YOU NEED TO READ
 - FOR CMAKE USE VERSION 1.0.3
 - FOR G++ USE VERSION EARLIER THAN 1.0.3
+- Powershell only, if your on bash terminal or something else, this might not work for you.

 # GCC/G++